+Purpose

-Purpose: In alignment with SUM's mission to prepare ministers for Christian service, a category of provisional acceptance is created to allow some flexibility for the admissions process, and thus allow students who are highly motivated but do not fully meet some academic performance standards.
+In alignment with SUM's mission to prepare ministers for Christian service, a category of Provisional Acceptance is created to allow some flexibility for the admissions process, and thus allow students who are highly motivated but do not fully meet some academic performance standards.
 Students who do not fully meet the acceptance criteria for admissions may be admitted provisionally under some circumstances.

+Conditions

-Conditions under which Provisional Acceptance may be appropriate:
+The following are conditions under which Provisional Acceptance may be appropriate:

-- 1. Student does not meet the minimum requirement of 2.5 cumulative GPA. - 2.
+- Student does not meet the minimum requirement of 2.5 cumulative GPA. - 2.
 Student records and application materials indicate a high level of motivation. - 3.
 Student records and application materials indicate that the student has higher academic potential than indicated by their GPA.
-Example: some college work done after HS graduation with a higher-level result. - 4.
-The student may have been out of school for a long time and has developed stronger academic skills through personal study. - 5.
-In the determination of a majority of the admissions committee, the student has a reasonable expectation of success if admitted. - 6.
-Students may choose to submit a nationally normed exam score such as SAT or ACT to support their claim to readiness for college level academic work.
+(Example: some college work done after high school graduation with a higher-level result.) - The student may have been out of school for a long time and has developed stronger academic skills through personal study. - 5.
+In the determination of a majority of the Admissions Committee, the student has a reasonable expectation of success if admitted. - 6.
+Students may choose to submit a nationally normed exam score such as SAT or ACT to support their claim to readiness for college-level academic work.

-Process to Complete Provisional Acceptance:
+Process

+The process to complete Provisional Acceptance is as follows:

 - 1. The Cohort Advisor must be contacted by the Admissions Office. - 2.
-The provisionally accepted student will be on probation status for the first three trimesters. - 3.
-The Cohort Advisor will be responsible to meet with the student to evaluate the student's progress on weeks three and seven of each trimester. - 4.
-The provisionally accepted student will be allowed to enroll in a maximum of 11.34 credits during Fall and Spring trimesters, and 13.34 credits during Winter trimester (to include Mardi Gras Outreach credits).

-- 5. If the provisionally admitted student achieves a GPA of 3.0 or more in the first trimester, or if their cumulative GPA is 2.5 or more after their first two trimesters, then the student will be able to increase the number of units in the next trimester. - 6.
-The provisionally accepted student will be followed according to the Retention Plan. - 7.
+The Provisionally Accepted student will be on Probation status for the first three (3) trimesters. - 3.
+The Cohort Advisor will be responsible to meet with the student to evaluate the student's progress on weeks three (3) and seven (7) of each trimester. - 4.
+The Provisionally Accepted student will be allowed to enroll in a maximum of 11.34 credits during Fall and Spring trimesters, and 13.34 credits during Winter trimester (to include Mardi Gras Outreach credits). - 5.
+If the Provisionally Accepted student achieves a GPA of 3.0 or more in the first trimester, or if their cumulative GPA is 2.5 or more after their first two trimesters, then the student will be able to increase the number of units in the next trimester. - 6.
+The Provisionally Accepted student will be followed according to the Retention Plan. - 7.
 Students who maintain an overall GPA of 2.0 or higher during the first year will be moved to full admissions status. - 8.
-If the provisionally admitted student falls below the SAP standard for any of their first 3 trimesters, he or she will be withdrawn
+If the Provisionally Accepted student falls below the SAP standard for any of their first three (3) trimesters, the student will be withdrawn.